VladC24/CV/README.md

 # VLAD ANDREI CHIRIAC
 [SKILLS](#Skills) | [PROJECTS](#Projects) | [EDUCATION](#Education) | [EXPERIENCE](#Experience) | [INTERESTS](#Interests) | [CONTACT](#Contact)

-I am an dynamic and ambitious Full Stack Junior Developer, keen to enter the world of tech in a role where I can consolidate and extend my programming knowledge, while also gaining exposure to product management and business strategy.
+I am a dynamic and ambitious Full Stack Junior Developer, keen to enter the world of tech in a role where I can consolidate and extend my programming knowledge, while also gaining exposure to product management and business strategy.

-In the past 8 years, I have been working within the Construction Industry, in some of the most prestigious projects in London.
-Given that the Construction Industry boomed in the past few years, I like to think that I contributed to at least 1% of the projects.
+In the past 8 years, I have been working within the Construction Industry in some of the most prestigious projects in London, Overall I like to think I contributed to at least 1% of projects.
 Having worked with a large number of people on a daily basis, I value team work, creativity and integrity.

-Throughout my experience at Makers Academy, I have understood the importance of best coding practices and this is my biggest priority in looking for a Junior Developer job.
-Would love to work in a commited and supportive team, where these practices are adhered to.
+Throughout my experience at Makers Academy, I have understood the importance of best coding practices and this is my biggest priority in looking for my next role.
+I would love to work in a commited and supportive team, where these practices are adhered to.

-I am very excited for a future of dynamic change, of new and revolutionary technologies that have the possbility of drastically changing the world we live in.
+I am excited for a future of dynamic change, of new and revolutionary technologies that have the possbility of drastically changing the world we live in.

 __Tech Skills__ : Ruby, Rails, Sinatra, Node.js, HTML, CSS, JavaScript, jQuery, Bootstrap, PostgreSQL